bmitchinson/Code-Exercises/README.md

 * Java
 * C++

-It has problem sets for over 45 languages, so maybe I'll even try Go who knows.
+It has problem sets for over 45 languages, highly reccomend it to learn a new language quickly, or master futher concepts in one you may already have expereince in.

+All exercises come with a readme and a test suite so that every completion is done with TDD in mind.